Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Nonlinear Contributions to the Observed Viscosity

 \subsubsection{Main Results}

-Figure~\ref{fig5}(a) presents the dependence of the viscosity correction $\Delta \eta \equiv \eta_{\rm obs} - \eta_0$ on the bare viscosity $\eta_0$.
-The simulations were performed by varying $\eta_0$ while fixing the system size and shear rate.
-To clarify the role of nonlinear renormalization, we compare two theoretical predictions: the simple perturbative prediction Eq.~\eqref{eq:obs_eta_pert} and the FNS prediction Eq.~\eqref{eq:obs_eta_fns}.
+Figure~\ref{fig6}(a) presents the dependence of the viscosity correction $\Delta\eta\equiv\eta_{\rm obs}-\eta_0$ on the bare shear viscosity $\eta_0$.
+The simulations were performed by varying $\eta_0$ from $0.12$ to $4.0$ while fixing the system size and shear rate.
+The bulk viscosity was varied simultaneously according to $\zeta_0=4\eta_0$.
+To test the quantitative predictive capability of the one-loop RG theory, we compare the DNS results with the lowest-order perturbative prediction in Eq.~\eqref{eq:obs_eta_pert} and the one-loop RG prediction in Eq.~\eqref{eq:obs_eta_fns}.

-As theoretically expected, the two analytical curves coincide only within the weak-renormalization regime satisfying $\eta_0^2 \gg (k_B T \rho_0)/(8\pi) \log (L/a_{\rm uv})$.
-Our numerical results perfectly reflect this theoretical boundary.
-For $\eta_0 > 1.0$, where the condition is met, both theories successfully capture the simulation data.